dderg/kalico-toolchanger/README.md

 # kalico-toolchanger

 A fork of klipper-toolchanger, aimed to bring support for Kalico.
-Does not work yet.
+Homing works, still testing crash detection

 # Installation